 Glass-fibre reinforced concrete is great for a low-maintenance outdoor kitchen.
 Another hardy material is PSP Techlam, a porcelain material that’s hard-wearing, colour-fast and UV-stable and water, fire and chemical resistant.

-Nichola says ultimately the price of your outdoor kitchen will depend on the appliances you choose.
+The landscape designer says ultimately the price of your outdoor kitchen will depend on the appliances you choose.
 Her pick for top-of-the-range appliances is Gaggenau, in an outdoor kitchen with extensive shelter, so it can be enjoyed year-round.
 And just like an indoor kitchen, she recommends sufficient ventilation with a rangehood.
-“If your kitchen is undercover, underneath a pergola and with doors linking outside and in, you want to minimise cooking smells and fumes,” she says.
+“If your kitchen is undercover, underneath a pergola and with doors linking outside and in, you want to minimise cooking smells and fumes,”.